Innocence, love, joy, along a dirt road in Tanzania

 Solomon, Mama Mary, their pastor, friends, and their youngest son by the open doorway to their home.

 Solomon’s younger brother, Benjamin, helped us translate.
-Solomon’s daughter, Faith, works with AMREF promoting the girlchild’s health and rights.
+Solomon’s daughter, Faith, (not pictured) works with AMREF promoting the girlchild’s health and rights.

 Solomon’s son is wearing a jacket my mother made and Mama Mary holds a small quilt that I made, with pictures of northern animals on it.
 Along with the T shirts and some twinkling solar-powered lights to keep the lions away, they seemed appropriate gifts, knowing they would give me precious traditional hand-made beadwork.
 I suspect she learned beading from her mother, as I learned quilting from mine.
 Are you surprised they would wear anything warm?
 I was, but the rangers wore sweaters all day and it gets “cold” at night.